Windokk/Windokk/README.md

 - 👋 Hi, I’m @Windokk
-- 👀 I’m interested in video-games, animes, stories.
+- 👀 I’m interested in video-games, coding, story creation.
-- 🌱 I’m currently learning nothing !
+- 🌱 I’m currently learning Minecraft Forge Modding !
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...